tforward/LeafShoot/README.md

 #### No need to set a defined height on the map container!

-Before using Leaflet you had to have a hardcoded height value in order for the map to render, as seen below:
+Before using Leaflet you had to have a hard-coded height value in order for the map to render, as seen below:

 >Make sure the map container has a defined height, for example by setting it in CSS:
 >```css
 >#mapid { height: 180px; }
 >```

-Now you can use percents and the map will render!
+Now you can use percent's and the map will render!

 >```css
 >#mapid { height: 100%; }